About Us

 Huhana Hickey has been long active in the disability community as a solicitor at Auckland Disability Law and a Māori Research Fellow at the Taupua Waiora Māori Health Research Unit.
 She was also the indigenous peoples’ representative for the International Disability Association steering group caucus when developing the UNCRPD.

-Huhana is now a director of Pukenga Consultancy Ltd., holds several governance roles, is a member of the Multiple Sclerosis Society of New Zealand, is chair for a Waka Kotari Māori advisory group, sits on multiple boards and groups, and is a life member of Rostrevor House in the Waikato.
+Huhana is now a director of Pukenga Consultancy Ltd., holds several governance roles, is a member of the Multiple Sclerosis Society of New Zealand, is chair for a Waka Kotahi Māori advisory group, sits on multiple boards and groups, and is a life member of Rostrevor House in the Waikato.

 Tristram Ingham